Astavicious/Astavicious/README.md

 </h3>

 <p align="center">
-  Building Machine Learning, LLM, RAG and data-driven applications with some web development past
+  Building Machine Learning, LLM and full-stack AI applications with a focus on practical, data-driven systems
 </p>

 ---